EmaroLab/fuzzy_sit/README.md

  - L) The encoding time after having learned a new scene,
  - M) The recognition time after having learned a new scene,
  - N) The total time,
- - O) Computer memory usage in Byte,
+ - O) Thread memory usage in bytes (this is an [approximation](https://docs.oracle.com/javase/7/docs/jre/api/management/extension/com/sun/management/ThreadMXBean.html#getThreadAllocatedBytes(long)) based on `ThreadMXBean.getThreadAllocatedBytes`, which might be unreadable),
  - P) Number of categories pre-recognised,
  - Q) Number of categories post-recognised.